How to use the command fgrep (with examples)

 Explanation:

-is the path to the file where the string will be searched.
+: The path to the file or files where the search should be conducted.

 Example output:

-Use case 2: Search only lines that match entirely in files
+Use case 2: Search only lines that match entirely in one or more files

 Code: